 It was a great season for the Buffalo Sabres in 2006-07 — the team finished first in the Eastern Conference, making it as far as the Eastern Conference Finals before losing to the eventual Stanley Cup Champion Carolina Hurricanes.
 The offseason that followed, though, was catastrophic.
 Forwards Danny Briere, Chris Drury, and Dainius Zubrus all left via free agency.

 The Edmonton Oilers, coming off a terrible season, were looking to make a big move.
 Sabres GM Darcy Regier heard rumors that the Oilers were planning on making an offer sheet on 43-goal scorer Thomas Vanek.
-He called Kevin Lowe, Oilers’ General Manager, to advise that any offer sheet would be matched and that Lowe would be wasting his time.
-Lowe went ahead anyway, offering Vanek a staggering seven-year, $50MM contract.
-As expected, Regier matched, saying, “We aren’t going to become a farm team for other NHL teams.”
-While still a top-line player, Vanek never matched his career highs in goals and points from the 2006-07 season.
+He called Kevin Lowe, then then-Oilers’ general manager, to advise that any offer sheet would be matched and that Lowe would be wasting his time.
+Lowe went ahead anyway, offering Vanek a staggering seven-year, $50 million contract.
+As expected, Regier matched the deal.
+While still a top-line player with Buffalo, Vanek never matched his career highs in goals and points from the 2006-07 season.

 It was well-reported that the Blackhawks would have a difficult time retaining the core of their Stanley Cup Championship team.
 At the salary cap limit and with restricted free agents to re-sign, the team knew it would have to make trades and let players leave, having already traded away Dustin Byfuglien, Ben Eager, Brent Sopel, Andrew Ladd, and Kris Versteeg.

 With contract talks stalled, the Hawks and Niemi went to arbitration.
-The arbitrator awarded Niemi a $2.75MM contract, which the Hawks were unable to fit under the cap, forcing them to let Niemi walk as a free agent.
+The arbitrator awarded Niemi a $2.75 million contract, which the Hawks were unable to fit under the cap, forcing them to let Niemi walk as a free agent.
 Niemi later signed with the San Jose Sharks – the same Sharks who had tendered the offer sheet to Hjalmarsson in the first place.
 Niemi played in San Jose for five seasons before moving on to the Dallas Stars in 2016-17.
 He signed a new contract for the 2017-18 season with the Pittsburgh Penguins and allowed 16 goals in three games before being placed on waivers and subsequently claimed by the Florida Panthers.